 The phrases “sexual misconduct” and “inappropriate behavior” condense the spectrum of sexual violence.

-The spectrum of sexual violence shows why language matters, and it shows our cultures set the foundation that allows sexual predators to construct abusive schemes.
+The spectrum of sexual violence shows why language matters, and it shows our cultures set the foundation allowing sexual predators to construct abusive schemes.

-For too long, our culture has excused and dismissed lower level sexual violence.
 Cultural acceptance of lower level sexual violence makes escalating levels of violence possible.
-When we say “sexual misconduct,” too often, people assume lower level violence.
+There’s a danger in using blanket terms like “sexual misconduct.”
+The assumption, the connotation, is some inappropriate joke or misjudged flirtation.
 Intrinsically, we dismiss.
-The problem is, when we excuse small violations of others’ personal autonomy, we allow wiggle room for mid-level autonomy violations.
+The crux of the problem is that excusing small violations of others’ personal autonomy creates wiggle room for mid-level autonomy violations.

-We also see the backlash.
-There are even calls to prosecute sexual violence victims for, of all things, their silence!
+On the other side, there’s a lot of backlash.
+Some have even called for prosecuting sexual violence victims for, of all things, their silence!
 (Insert hand-slapping-forehead emoji.)
-Partly to blame is a culture that still thinks women should shut up and take it.
+These people are is stuck on stupid, failing to understand it is our institutions and communities who keep victims in silence, forcing them into unequal social contracts, giving them no power to negotiate the burdensome terms.
+Victims have been long betrayed by systems set against them.
+When victims speak, institutions destroy victims and enshroud abusers in protection.
+Our culture still tells women to shut up and take it.
 It’s an attitude that says, “I can set boundaries, and I can say what I want, but you can’t.”
 It’s a culture that “hears no evil, sees no evil, speaks no evil.”

 Hear No Evil, See No Evil, Report No Evil: The Case of Kitty Genovese